-PreReq: Eng 21 or "B" or better in Eng 51 or placement in Eng 102; and "C" or better in Eng 22 or "C" or better in ESL 15 or placement in Eng 100
+PreReq: Eng 21 or placement in Eng 102; and "C" or better in Eng 22 or "C" or better in ESL 15 or placement in Eng 100

 Instruction and practice in writing clear, effective university-level prose.
 Attention to all stages of the process-generating ideas, drafting, revising, and editing.
 (3 lec hrs.)